olanrewaju-M-Yusuf/cyberdefender/Getting-started.md

 ```
 grunt prod
 ```
 > When you are ready to create a production build, run this command.
-It will lint, test, concatenate and compress all the source files and create a production-ready build in `build/prod`.
+It will lint, test, compile and compress all the source files and create a production-ready build in `build/prod`.
 It will also create the inline version of CyberChef at the same location, called `cyberchef.htm`.

 ```
 grunt dev
 ```
 > Use this when developing new functionality.
-It will launch a persistent task which will automatically build an uncompressed, development version of CyberChef located in `build/dev`.
-Whenever a source file is modified, the development version will be rebuilt.
+It will launch a web server on port 8080 hosting an uncompressed, development version of CyberChef, accessible by browsing to [`localhost:8080`](http://localhost:8080).
+Whenever a source file is modified, the development version will be rebuilt automatically.

+> Note: This task will initially result in an error relating to the `MetaConfig.js` file but will quickly rebuild and should complete successfully.
+This is due to the `MetaConfig.js` file being built at the same time as the rest of the app and therefore not being available for compilation immediately.

 ```